VanCoding/stadilix/readme.md

 container.service.serviceFunction();
 ```

+## pros

+- find errors at compile-time
+- your code is completely decoupled from the DI library
+- reduce boilerplate code to a minimum

-## drawbacks
+## conts

 - There's an additional compilation step
-- Still experimentalW
+- Still experimental
-- A lot of features are missing
+- A lot of features are still missing

 ## contributing

-I'm very welcome to opinions about the library and ideas how to improve it.
+I'm very welcome to opinions about the library and ideas on how to improve it.
 Just open a GitHub issue.

 ## License